Skip to content

 1.1 DataFlux Func Version Requirements

-Sidecar must be used with DataFlux Func version 1.3.5 or higher
+Sidecar must be used with DataFlux Func 1.3.5 or higher

 2. Quick Installation